digitalhogarth/digitalhogarth.github.io/pages/data.md

 ## Collection Metadata

 The table below provides sorting and basic search of the collection contents.
-Use the "CSV" or "Excel" button below to download the filtered metadata you see on the page in your preferred format.
+Use the “CSV” or “Excel” button below to download the filtered metadata you see on the page in your preferred format.
+Images here are correlated with data of image title, date, subject, and a description.